jae1911/sitecontent/content/blog/2023/out-of-age.md

 On the side of doing 'real work' on it, of course, given the age of the CPU (it being an Intel Core 2 P8600 which is two cores, two threads at 2.4Ghz), some stuff will be slower.
 For instance, when starting to work on Overengine, starting the development environment with `yarn dev` will take around 3s more than on my main workstation, so a bit slower but not that killing.
 The main difference is when compiling programs where it takes almost twice as much time.
-Luckily, on Arch, you can get most of the AUR in a pre-compiled format.
 When working on personal stuff, it takes a bit longer to test things, but having worked with low-end machines a good part of my life, it's still faster than some machines I had to use in the past.

 On the browser side, surprisingly, it runs pretty smoothly with Firefox+uBlock origin.
 Of course, websites with plenty of animations will have a bit harder time, but still surprisingly usable.
 It is to be noted that some websites like the Internet Archive Wayback Machine will not work on this laptop for some reason.
 I haven't really reached a tab limit as I rarely have more than 3 open at all times when working or doing anything ordinary.